casdoor/casdoor-website/docs/how-to-connect/single-sign-on.md

 :::

-Open the profile page and go to the home page.
-You will see other apps in the organization.
+Just login and go to the home page.
+You will see other apps in the organization ONLY IF you are not a global admin.
+That is to say you can see app list if you are an org admin or normal user.

 ![sso_homepage.png](/img/how-to-connect/single-sign-on/sso_homepage.png)